openjournals/inara/example/paper.md

-Journals, maintains a detailed and helpful [article](https://joss.readthedocs.io/en/latest/submitting.html) on the requirements that articles must satisfy in order to be considered for publication in that journal.
+Journals, maintains a detailed and helpful [article](https://joss.readthedocs.io/en/latest/submitting.html) on the requirements that articles must satisfy in order to be considered for publication in the journal.
 However, submission requirements do not help with the technical aspects of paper writing.
 The process for JOSS and similar journals is different, in that the paper should be written in the lightweight markup language *Markdown*.